“There are only two ways to live your life.

 So after obtaining Guruji’s approval, in January and February 1982, I journeyed with Sant Keshadavadas on a wonderful spiritual pilgrimage to Japan, India and Nepal.
 That guided tour was, and remains for me, the most important trip of my lifetime.

 Never before had I been in a land with such a palpably spiritual ambiance as I experienced everywhere in India.
 Our tour group crossed the length and breadth of that vast country (mostly by airplane and local buses) visiting many spiritual shrines and meeting saintly beings, like Mother Teresa and Satya Sai Baba.
 And I had numerous wondrous experiences.
-(In other chapters I will recount some of those experiences.)
+(In other chapters I have recounted some of those experiences.)

 Ten years after that trip, in 1992 I retired from law practice and returned to India to pay my respects to Guruji, who at age 114 requested that I write and publish my spiritual memoirs.
 Though initially bewildered by this request, I knew that such memoirs needed to describe experiences during my 1982 ‘trip of a lifetime’.
 But I hadn’t kept a diary during that pilgrimage trip, and had to rely mostly on memory to tell about it.